Brandon Beachy: Minor leagues

 Beachy compiled a 4–3 record with one save and a 3.87 ERA in 762/3 innings of work spread over 35 appearances and three different teams in 2009.
 He struck out 64 batters and walked 19.
-Most of his time was spent with the Myrtle Beach Pelicans of the Class A advanced Carolina League.
+Most of his time was spent with the Myrtle Beach Pelicans of the High-A Carolina League.

 In spring 2010, Beachy was one of six pitchers who took part in a spring mini-camp in which some of the Braves’ top minor leaguers took turns serving as backups for major league players in spring training games.
 He was the youngest minor leaguer in the mini-camp.

-Beachy was moved into the starting rotation for the AA Mississippi Braves late June 2010.
-In his time as a AA player, he struck out 100 batters while allowing 53 hits and 22 walks in 27 games (73.2 innings) while maintaining a 1.47 ERA.
+Beachy was moved into the starting rotation for the Double-A Mississippi Braves late June 2010.
+In his time with Mississippi, he struck out 100 batters while allowing 53 hits and 22 walks in 27 games (73.2 innings) while maintaining a 1.47 ERA.
 He compiled a record of 3 wins and 1 loss.
 Opposing hitters hit .200 and produced 12 earned runs.
 Beachy's best performance of the season occurred on July 15 when he struck out 13 of 19 batters against the Huntsville Stars.

-Beachy was promoted to the AAA Gwinnett Braves in the fall of 2010.
+Beachy was promoted to the Triple-A Gwinnett Braves in the fall of 2010.
 While there, he delivered 2 wins with 0 losses and a 2.17 ERA.